samilkorkmaz/loginDemo/README.md

-Simple nodejs login demo with cookies
+Simple nodejs login demo with cookies.
+This is the absolute minimum and should not be used in applications requiring security.
+Note that in login.html we have to use HTTP POST (not GET.
+This line in login.html: form action="/login" method="post" ) so that user name and pass is not displayed in browser address bar!